lmcguckin2947/lmcguckin2947/README.md

 <h1 align = "center">Welcome to my GitHub👋</h1>

 ## 🧠 About Me
 I'm Liam, and I'm currently a freshman at Miami University majoring in Computer Science with a minor in Information Systems.
-I'm from Maumee, OH, but no one knows where that is so I just say Toledo, OH.
-I first started coding via an HTML coding tutorial on [CodeCademy](https://www.codecademy.com/), which turned into a blog, which I styled with CSS, which cascaded into me wanting to learn everything!
-I learned and became sufficient with HTML during my first year of coding, but since then I have learned and practiced with many different coding lagunages, such as Java, CSS, Python, SQL, and more.
-Outside coding, I really enjoy to run, and listen to music.
-I was the team captin for my highschool's cross country and track programs, and I am now my runnning as the social chair for my college running club.
-I'm very excited to take a multitude of relavent classes through [Miami University's College of Engineering and Computing](https://www.miamioh.edu/cec/) and expand my knowledge.
+I'm from Maumee, OH, but no one knows where that is, so I just say Toledo, OH.
+I started coding via an HTML coding tutorial on [CodeCademy](https://www.codecademy.com/), which turned into a blog, which I styled with CSS, which cascaded into me wanting to learn everything!
+I learned and became sufficient with HTML during my first year of coding, but since then, I have learned and practiced many different coding languages, such as Java, CSS, Python, SQL, and more.
+Outside coding, I really enjoy running and listening to music.
+I was the team captain for my high school's cross country and track programs, and I am now the social chair for my college running club.
+I'm very excited to take many relevant classes through [Miami University's College of Engineering and Computing](https://www.miamioh.edu/cec/) and expand my knowledge.
 <br>

 ## 👾 My Projects